RudradevArya/RTO-fancyNumber/ReadMe.md

 # What this repo is?
 ### Some background
-1. going to buy a new vehicle soon and family wanted a fancy number plate with digitalRoot as 6
+1. wanted a number plate with digitalRoot as 6
 2. so worked on the **digitalRoot.py**

 3. then after research found out that there are limited number of fancy numbers which are auctioned